 Finally, Axiom panniers fit well and easily to any standard bike rack.

-No. 4: Axiom Monsoon Aero DLX Panniers
+No. 5: Axiom Monsoon Aero DLX Panniers

 She says: “slim-line, slate-gray Axiom Monsoon Aero DLX panniers, I regularly get compliments on them and when I wear one over my shoulder, it looks like a satchel not a big, goofy pannier.
 They are a very simple, Ortlieb-style, with a roll-top closure.
 They are quite deep, so for keys I punched a hole in the rigid plastic liner, threaded a thin chain through it, and then clip my keys to that.
 No problems whatsoever after 3 years.”

-No. 1: The Two Wheel Gear Classic 2 Garment Panniers
+No. 7: The Two Wheel Gear Classic 2 Garment Panniers

+I have saved the best for last.
 The Two Wheel Gear Classic Garment Pannier is pretty much the definitive top-of-the-line commuter and touring pannier.
 It’s a double pannier that straps over your rack, and will carry your clothes (without creasing them) from your home to your office – or all over the world, as they are designed to double as carry-on luggage and bike touring panniers.

 We have done TWO in-depth reviews of the Two Wheel Gear Garment Pannier.
 (We liked it so much, we reviewed it twice!)
 Here’s a review from a woman’s point of view, and here’s a review from a man’s point of view.

-Did you like this post or find it useful?
-If so, please support our blog:
+Did you enjoy this post or find it helpful?
+If so, please support our blog!